 After submitting your proposal you will meet with the Undergraduate Faculty Advisor, Prof. Jonah Levy, to discuss the course.
-You will be scheduled for this meeting when you turn in the DeCal Course Proposal to Stephanie Alcid.
+You will be scheduled for this meeting when you turn in the DeCal Course Proposal to Bryana McBride.
 The interview will take approximately 30 minutes.
-These interviews will be held on Monday, April 20th between 10am and 4pm.
-Please plan your schedule accordingly.
+These interviews are scheduled for Friday, November 3rd, 2023.

-All DeCal proposals must be approved by Professor Levy.
+All DeCal proposals must be approved by Professor Levy, and by the Department Chair.

-Once approved, you will receive a Course Scheduling Form and the Special Studies Course Proposal Form from Stephanie Alcid.
+Once approved, you will receive a Course Scheduling Form from Bryana McBride.

 If you have not yet approached a member of the Polisci faculty for sponsorship, you should do so now.
 Before doing this, read the rules governing DeCal faculty sponsors to be sure your sponsor is eligible.
 Have your sponsor sign the Special Studies Course Proposal Form (external link)(pdf).

-All subsequent steps on the Special Studies Course Proposal Form, including obtaining the Chair's signature, will be handled by Stephanie Alcid.
-She will also obtain a room for your course and post your course description on the Political Science web site.
+All subsequent steps on the Special Studies Course Proposal Form, including obtaining the Chair's signature, will be handled by Bryana McBride.
+She will also obtain a room for your course.

 Student Facilitators can receive academic credit through the Political Science Dept. by enrolling in PS 99 or 199.
 See below for details.